 Integrating Diversity in the European Union (InDivEU) is a Horizon 2020 funded research project aimed at contributing concretely to the current debate on the ‘Future of Europe’ by assessing, developing and testing a range of models and scenarios for different levels of integration among EU member states.
 It connects researchers from 15 academic institutions across the European continent.
 Within this project, I focus on public preferences for differentiated integration, and the positions of governments and political parties.
-Together with Catherine de Vries (University of Bocconi), I study the role of procedural fairness (understood as increased voice and control) for policy acceptance and EU support.
+Together with Catherine de Vries (University of Bocconi), I study the role of institutional procedures and policy design for public acceptance and EU support.

 WELTRUST: Welfare State Support and Political Trust: Integrating Economic, Cultural, and Policy Explanations